Electronic monitoring: Important information for family, whānau and occupants

 Supporting someone on Electronic Monitoring

-Having someone confined at home during a curfew can lead to increased feelings of stress or frustration for everyone connected to the offender/defendant, particularly if you share a residence.
+Having someone confined at home during a curfew can lead to increased feelings of stress or frustration for everyone connected to the defendant.

-Please note, in times of high stress, the offender/defendant cannot leave the residence even if they want to unless there is an emergency situation.
+Please note, in times of high stress, the defendant cannot leave the residence even if they want to unless there is an emergency situation.

 If there are children living at the address

-- If there are children, aged 16 years or under, living at the proposed address.
-This will happen even if the children are only there part-time.
+- if there are children, aged 16 years or under living at the proposed address.
+This will happen even if the children are only there some of the time

 Refusing consent